Microenterprise Projects & Collaborations

 Asset Building Through Credit Pilot Program

-Small Business Borrowers' Bill of Rights
+Small Business Borrowers' Bill of Rights (BBOR)

 Designed to foster greater transparency and accountability across the small business lending sector, the BBOR represents the first-ever consensus on responsible small business practices.

-Emerging Leaders in Microbusiness (squared)
+Emerging Leaders in Microbusiness (ELM²)

 FIELD is partnering with Capital One to create a new leadership institute for emerging leaders (under the age of 45) in the microbusiness development field.

 MicroTracker helps microenterprise programs, donors, and investors track the performance and client outcomes of microenterprise organizations nationwide.
-MicroTracker builds on FIELD’s 20-year history collecting data through the U.S. Microenterprise Census and MicroTest to allow for comparisons and benchmarks using standard measures across the U.S. microenterprise industry.
+MicroTracker builds on FIELD’s 20-year history collecting data, through the US Microenterprise Census and MicroTest, to allow for comparisons using standard measures and benchmarks across the US microenterprise industry.

-FIELD is currently conducting a research and learning process focused on building knowledge about the role of platforms in driving greater scale and effectiveness in the U.S. microenterprise field.
+FIELD is currently conducting a research and learning process focused on building knowledge about the role of platforms in driving greater scale and effectiveness in the US microenterprise field.